Last Updated on January 13, 2026 by Maged kamel

 What is the Vandermonde matrix?

-After substituting in the polynomial matrix by the value of the different x and y of the given three points, we will have a set of quadratic equations with three unknowns a0,a1, a2.
+After substituting the polynomial matrix with the values of the different x and y of the given three points, we will have a set of quadratic equations with three unknowns, a0, a1, and a2.
 These equations can be written in a matrix form.
 The Form of V*X=Y is to be used, where V is the Vandermonde matrix, Xs is the column vector for the coefficients of a0,a1, and a2.y is the column vector of y values for the three points.

 How do we derive the expression for the Vandermonde elements?